 Who doesn’t love sleep?
 The problem is many of us don’t get enough.
 Poor sleep has been linked to imbalances of hormones like cortisol, insulin, leptin, and ghrelin.
 Just another reason to stash away the devices at bedtime and get a little extra shut-eye.

 Life can be super stressful, but learning to manage it can help get our hormones in check.
 Things like meditation, yoga, and massage can help us release the weight of stress from our body.
 And with less stress, that extra shut-eye will come easier.

 Don’t these tips just sound like we all need to hit a spa for a relaxing weekend getaway?

 But remember, if you suspect a hormone imbalance, your doctor is the right place to start when trying to figure out a solution.
-And with health insurance from Blue Cross, not only can you get comprehensive drug plans, but there is also access to the Blue Advantage discount program for discounts on gym memberships, therapy, services and more to help you reduce stress-inducing cortisol levels.
+And with Blue Cross health insurance, not only can you get comprehensive drug plans, but there is also access to the Blue Advantage discount program for discounts on gym memberships, therapy, services and more to help you reduce stress-inducing cortisol levels.